ericchan24/airline_twitter/README.md

 I used ![spaCy](https://spacy.io/) to tokenize and build my corpus.
 I used Latent Semantic Analysis (LSA) and KMeans clustering to generate my list of topics.

-There are 5 notebooks in my repository:
+There are six notebooks in my repository:
 1. Getting tweets
 2. Cleaning and sentiment analysis
 3. More cleaning